henrikbuelow/auswertung_funds/README.md

 auswertung_funds

 ### Description
-Importing data, calculating statistical values analyzing the funds of different companies and displaying them in a user interface.
+Importing data, calculating statistical values, analyzing the funds of different companies and displaying them in a GUI.

 ### Files used
 Funds_sheet_Data.csv